Lafayette KT-135 EXPLOR-AIR radio kit

 Tuning capacitor

 The main tuning capacitor is connected to the chassis with metal screws and standoffs.
-R3 and C10 are actually connected directly to the tuning capacitor with a soldering lug to one of the screws that hold it to the chassis!
+R3 and C10 are actually connected directly to the tuning capacitor with a soldering lug to one of the screws that hold it to the chassis.
 A terminal on the B coil is used to pick up the B minus.

-R3 C10 Gif
+R3 C10 on schematic moved

 R3 and C10 are used to connect the tuning capacitor to B minus by way of the metal chassis.
 They also isolate the tuning capacitor and the chassis from the 110 volts AC.
 There was nothing "wrong" with the original schematic, but now the components don't appear to be part of the 50C5 hookup.